JassLyn1001/solarPV_output_from_CMIP6_datast/README.md

 # Climate_change_impact_in_solarPV_output
 This project is written to complete my thesis final defense.
 I am still working on it, so there must be any updates for codes as well as the analysis.
 If you guys are interested, any comments or insights will be a great help.
-Feel free to interact using the `Pull requests`.

 In this project, I'm working with CMIP6 dataset (such as rsds, rsdt, tas, etc) to analyze solar PV output over Indonesia region.
 A deep learning model will be used to produce high-resolution daily solar radiation data for historical and future period.